Hooks

 check_list_files

-command is available on the linter, hk will use the output of that command to filter the list of files to get write locks for and call "fix" on.
+command is available on the linter, hk will use the output of that command to filter the list of files to get write locks for and call "fix" on. - if

 check_first = false